 Storm windows – 7/10

-It is much more effective than the previous methods because it is an installed system during the off season that stays in place all year.
+Storm impact windows are much more effective than the previous methods because it is an installed system during the off season that stays in place all year.
 This option requires professional installation and we know how to secure outside track sliding glass doors with this system.
-Although visible, if you’re looking for a particular look that matches your home decor, there are options available.
+Although visible, if you’re looking for a particular look that matches your home decor, there are many window options available.

 Hurricane shutters – 8/10